 House of Dionysus: hunting scenes

 The art of mosaic was not restricted to the Levant.
 Another school of skilled mosaicists developed in the Roman province of Africa.
-You may wish to see a section showing mosaics in today's Libya and another one covering today's Tunisia.
+You may wish to see sections showing mosaics in today's Libya, Tunisia and Algeria.

 The image used as background for this page shows a mosaic portraying Orpheus taming the beasts in the House of Orpheus.